CodyDeLaTorre/kais_inventory_management/README.md

 ### Requirements

-- Waiting on requirements/ user stories from Kai
+- Waiting on requirements / user stories from Kai
 - What format for barcodes?

 #### Features